-The Frayer Model was developed by Dorothy Frayer, Wayne Fredrick, and Herbert Klausmeier back in 1969.
-I believe I first heard of this model through my pal David Chung.
-Here’s how The Frayer Model works.
+The Frayer Model was developed by Dorothy Frayer, Wayne Fredrick, and Herbert Klausmeier way back in 🎵 the summer of ’69 🎶.
+I first heard of this model through my pal David Chung.
+Here’s how it works.

-First, the Frayer Model is for teaching a concept.
+First, the Frayer Model is for teaching a concept, not isolated facts.
 A theme I’ve noticed in the work of education researchers in the 1960s was moving students toward thinking about concepts, not just facts.
-I find it amazing that, in the 21st century, we’re still struggling to move away from isolated facts and towards bigger, abstract thinking – despite all of the work done 50-60+ years ago.
-I think, as a rookie teacher, I would have struggled to even explain the difference between a “concept” and a “fact.”
+It’s amazing that, in the 21st century, we’re still struggling to move towards bigger, abstract thinking.

 - Earth is the 3rd planet from the sun.